Zero Waste Makeup: 14 Brands For Glamming Up & Going Green

 Remember, zero-waste is not just a lifestyle but an ethos to use only that which can be reused or composted, instead of trashed or burned.

-It involves a lot of small steps and incremental changes (just like your beauty routine!) and sometimes it feels like you’re never quite there.
+It involves a lot of small steps and incremental changes (just like your beauty or cleaning routine!) and sometimes it feels like you’re never quite there.
 But just like a little highligher can go a long way, little steps in the right direction can make a big impact.

 When it comes to make-up, DIY is one of the best zero-waste solutions out there, but we understand that not everyone has the time to devote to making these things themselves (we sure don’t!).